 A history is a way of sharing the story of your community group, government department, school, church, union, community organisation, family or area with the wider community.

-PHA (WA) and the Professional Historians Australia (PHA) advocate the engagement of people for history projects whose qualifications and experience meet the National Accreditation Standard established by PHA.
+PHA (WA) and the Professional Historians Australia (PHA) advocate for the engagement of people for history projects whose qualifications and experience meet the National Accreditation Standard established by PHA.

 Professionally qualified historians bring a broad historical knowledge, strong research skills, an independent outlook and effective writing skills to a history project.
 Trained historians have the skills and experience to identify, collect and interpret research materials, conduct oral histories, research pictorial collections and other media, and produce an engaging and lively end product which locates your story in a wider historical context.